 Dwarf fruit trees & Wonder trees: A small selection of fruit trees are available in dwarf forms that are ideal for growing in large pots and small gardens.
 A wonder tree is a specific style of dwarf tree that uses both a dwarfing rootstock and a high graft point to create a tree form that is small, very low maintenance, and aesthetically pleasing.
 Dwarf & wonder trees are sold in pots.

-You can read about the rootstocks we use for our fruit trees here.
+Read about the rootstocks we use for our fruit trees.

 Berry bushes aren't measured by height: some of them need to be chopped back before delivery, and some are just very small by nature.